 I carried on as usual until I approached the menopause.
 In 2007 I was working part-time for a local historic house.
 One Wednesday I helped with the cleaning in the house in the morning and took two tours round the house in the afternoon.
 The next day I wasn’t well and by the following day I was confined to bed, too weak to even sit up.
 I could barely get down the stairs and one day had to phone a friend to come and feed my cat as I could hardly stand.

 The GP on duty refused to even come out and see me.
 I haven’t forgiven him for that and a vital opportunity for testing and diagnosis was missed.

 At that time I took to the internet and, unfortunately, came across ME.
 The symptoms fitted so I joined a support group.
 At first it was a revelation to find other people with the same symptoms as I had never met anyone like me.
 It became clear, though, that ME support groups are just places where people exchange symptoms.
 There is no attempt at diagnosis or treatment.
 ME, I now realise, is a made up disease.
 The medical profession love it.
-It’s cheap (no treatment provided), it’s easy (no testing or proper diagnosis required) and it’s fashionable.
+It’s cheap (no treatment provided) and it’s easy (no testing or proper diagnosis required).

 I recovered to an extent but gradually over the following years went downhill, becoming weaker and less able to do my usual activities.
 Choir singing became a distant memory.

 In 2010 I had two viruses that left me seriously debilitated.
 My doctor offered to send me to the ME clinic.
 The, so called, specialist was friendly and totally disinterested.
 He wasn’t interested in the history of my illness, didn’t ask what my symptoms were, didn’t examine me, didn’t order any tests.
 He offered me a follow up appointment at the local ME clinic.
 I accepted as I felt it would be wrong to say no.